TeX-Live/tlcontrib/texmf-dist/doc/latex/eqexam/README.md

         folder.
 See also the series of blogs at http://www.acrotex.net/blog/?tag=fortextbook

-What's New (2019-12-17) fortextbook: added \autoInsSolns, as explained in fortextbook.pdf;
+What's New (2020-01-06) Fixed a bug in eqexam, so that now comment.sty is fully supported.
+For consistency, aeb-comment.sty is nothing more than version 3.8 dating to July 2016.

-fixed a bug in the use of aeb-comment with the fortextbook option.
+What's New (2019-12-17) fortextbook: added \autoInsSolns, as explained in fortextbook.pdf; fixed a bug in the use of aeb-comment with the fortextbook option.
 Updated that custom package, now dated 2019/12/18. (aeb-comment is distributed with acrotex.)

 What's New (2019-10-29) Fixed a bug with the online option.
 The  \fillineol* command now allows verbatim text in the third argument (as well as the first).

 What's New (2019-01-31) Package uses aeb-comment, an older version of the comment package.
 The newer version has some incompatibilities with eqexam.

 What's New (2018-12-13) Changes to support the mi-solns package